snachx/gfwlist2privoxy/README.rst

 Usage
 --------------------------------------------------------------

-Generate action file for privoxy from gfwlist, inspired by clowwindy's gfwlist_ and modified from it.
+Generate action file for privoxy from gfwlist, inspired by clowwindy's gfwlist2pac_ and modified from it.

 ::